Tim

 Of all of the problems that you may have to deal with, Cardiac Arrest is by far the most important.

 There are around 60,000 cases of suspected out of hospital cardiac arrest (OOHCA) in the UK each year, with approximately half of these receiving a resuscitation attempt from the Ambulance Service.
-The other half usually does not receive resuscitation either because the person has been dead for some time, or because there has been no bystander CPR.

 The Chain of Survival